 The good news is that the single client record will remove the issues associated with the client sync tool.
 Now, all information will be stored in one central database.
 This means that once you make the transition, all client information will be drawn from that one shared database which is always up to date (rather than synced from one to another).

 What will happen to the existing client sync tool?

 If your practice had an active sync between your connected Xero HQ and XPM accounts, this would have ended on 1 November 2023 in order to enable the single client record.
 From this date, unless you’ve completed the first step, new clients won’t be reflected in both products.
 Additionally, updates to existing clients won’t be reflected in both products until you’ve completed step two.

 What happens if my practice hasn’t moved to a single client record by February 21 2024?

 If you haven’t made the transition by February 21 2024, your practice will be unable to access XPM, Xero Tax (AU) and Xero HQ until you’ve completed creating your single client record.

 The time required to create your single client record will depend on how many client records your practice has and how you’ve used our tools in the past.
 For most practices this will take between 15-60 minutes, while those with more organisations and clients to select may need longer.
 Rest assured we’ll be supporting you throughout this journey and we have many resources and clear instructions to guide you.

 Where can I find more information?

 We have created a learning course where there are videos and downloadable resources to help answer your questions and support your transition.
-You can also join a live webinar to learn more about the single client record and see the two step process in action.
-Register for a session here.

 We have a new hub for the single client record migration on Xero Central where you can find up to date information and instructions on how to make the move.
 As always, you can raise a case in Xero Central if you need support or have any questions.